ammarm08/blagh/README.md

 These will be imported in the order they are listed.
 Name conflicts will result in a compile error.
 Names are scoped to block type.
 You cannot have name reassignment.

 That is, all globals need to have unique names, and all variables need to have unique names, but there can be a variable `$title$` and a global `$title$`.
 Because they are operating on different scopes (one on the content section and the other on the template html), they will not conflict and thus there's no compile error.

-# Standard Library of Macros

-TODO: write the macros stlib